rohanvijay/transaction-service-api/README.md

-This API will serve three purposes.
+Transaction-Service-API will serve three purposes.

     1. Post a Transaction
     2. Return list of transactions on an account